Dictionary Learning for Adaptive GPR Landmine Classification: Experimental Results and Analysis

 For the classification map of Fig.~\ref{fig:CMAP_full}, Table~\ref{tbl:CM_DL_full} shows the corresponding confusion matrices for each DL-based classification approach.
-In general, we observe an excellent classification of PMN/PMA2 landmines ($\sim98$\%), implying that almost every range profile in the test set which belongs to this class is correctly labeled.
-The $P_{cc}$ for the clutter is also quite high ($\sim90$\%).
+In general, we observe an excellent classification of PMN/PMA2 landmines (\texttildelow$98$\%), implying that almost every range profile in the test set which belongs to this class is correctly labeled.
+The $P_{cc}$ for the clutter is also quite high (\texttildelow$90$\%).
 This can also be concluded from the classification maps where the false alarms within the actual clutter regions are very sparse (i.e. they do not form a cluster) and, therefore, unlikely to be interpreted as an extended target.
 As noted previously, most of the clutter misclassification is associated with the Type-72 class.
 The ERA test targets show some difficulty with correct classification.
 But most of the pixels within its target halo are declared at least as some type of mine (which is quite useful in terms of issuing safety warnings in the specific field area).
 This result can be explained by the fact that ERA test targets do not represent a specific mine but have general characteristics common to most landmines.
 The Type-72 mines exhibit a $P_{cc}$ which is slightly higher with respect to ERA targets.
 This is a remarkable result because Type-72 targets were expected to be the most challenging to classify due to their small size.

+Conventionally, as mentioned in \cite{vu2017fast}, LRSDL is used with a sparse-representation-based classification (SRC).
+However, applying this approach to our problem resulted in very low accuracy (an average of \texttildelow$20$\% across all classes as evident from Table~\ref{tbl:CM_DL_full}) and semi-random classification maps (Fig.~\ref{fig:CMAP_full}).
+This can be explained by the extreme similarity between the training set examples of different classes; mines and clutter are only slightly dissimilar in their responses and mine responses are generally hidden in the ground reflections.
+Each learned ``block'' $D_{c}$ differed only slightly from the other and, therefore, poor classification results are achieved with this dataset.
+On the other hand, when we used the dictionary learned with LRSDL with our SVM-based technique, we obtained better classification accuracy (see Table~\ref{tbl:CM_DL_full} and Fig.~\ref{fig:CMAP_full}).
+However, this performance is still inferior to K-SVD and, hence, even worse than the other online DL approaches.

 All DL algorithms used for our sparse classification approach show very similar results for the clutter and PMN/PMA2 classes.
 However, online DL methods show higher $P_{CC}$ for the ERA and Type-72 targets than K-SVD.
+From Table~\ref{tbl:CM_DL_full}, the detection enhancement using the best of the online DL algorithms for PMN/PMA2 over K-SVD is $((0.974-0.938)\times100)/0.938 \approx4$\%.
+The improvements for ERA and T-72 are computed similarly as $23$\% and $28$\%, respectively.